thiagonache/go-history/README.md

 Golang History is a concurrent Go program that records the commands executed and its output executed by the user.

-It does not implement terminal, so commands that requires terminal like vi cannot be execute through this recorder.
+It does not implement terminal, so commands that uses terminal like vi will get control over the command output and it won't be recorded.

-## TODO

-- Handle run-time errors such as no disk space when writing history file